medbits/at.medbits.tools/README.md

 Eclipse tools

 ## at.medbits.tools.launchtopom
-Eclipse plugin for generating a surefire pom.xml from an launch config.
+Eclipse plugin for generating a surefire pom.xml from a launch config.